ruby-amqp/rubymarchhare.info/articles/extensions.md

 A message that has been in the queue for longer than the configured TTL is said to be dead.
 Dead messages will not be delivered to consumers and cannot be fetched using the *basic.get* operation (`HotBunnies::Queue#pop`).

 Message TTL is specified using the *x-message-ttl* argument on declaration.
-With Bunny, you pass it to `HotBunnies::Queue#initialize` or `HotBunnies::Channel#queue`:
+With Hot Bunnies, you pass it to `HotBunnies::Queue#initialize` or `HotBunnies::Channel#queue`:

 ``` ruby
 # 1000 milliseconds